will4614/CPP_VSCode_WinMacLinux/README.md

 Git: [Git For Windows](https://git-scm.com/download/win) Not the Portable Install

+* Do you need to install Git strictly AFTER VS Build Tools?
+Maybe

 Which is the easiest compiler tool chain for students to install/use on Windows?

  * cygwin